Capital City

 The payroll cycle in Mali is usually Monthly, with employees being paid as stipulated in employment contract.

 In Mali, employers must navigate several payroll and employment tax obligations to remain compliant.
-Key taxes include income tax, which is progressive with rates ranging from 0% to 37% depending on income brackets, and social security contributions, with both employers and employees contributing to health, pensions, and other welfare programs at rates of 9% to 12% for employees and similar contributions for employers.
+Key taxes include income tax, which is progressive with rates ranging from 0% to 37% depending on income brackets, and social security contributions, with employers contributing approximately 35% of employee's gross salary while employees contribute about 3.6% for pension and 3.06% for statutory health insurance.

-Employers are also required to submit local levies, which vary by region, and adhere to specific deadlines for tax submissions—income tax is due by the 15th of each month, while social security contributions are due by the 5th.
+Employers are also required to submit local levies, which vary by region, and adhere to specific deadlines for tax submissions—income tax is due by the 15th of each month, while social security contributions are due by the 5th of each month.
 Non-compliance with these tax obligations can lead to fines and legal actions.

 To streamline payroll management and ensure accurate compliance, employers in Mali can use payroll management software that consolidates payroll data, tracks deductions, and automates tax filings, reducing the risks associated with manual processing.